This guide was last updated on 29 July 2024.

 The level of complexity of record-keeping required will depend on the scale and nature of the business and whether or not the business operates as a company.

 At its most basic, an unincorporated business (i.e. a sole trader or partnership) which is not VAT registered may simply keep a list of transactions in a cash book or on a spreadsheet recording ‘money in’ and ‘money out’.
-As the business grows, records of stock, debtors and creditors may be required and the business might choose to move to specialist software.
+As the business grows, records of stock, debtors and creditors may be required and the business might choose (or be required) to move to using accounting software.

-In contrast, even a small company must comply with stricter, formal record keeping requirements.
+In contrast, even a very small company must comply with stricter, formal record keeping requirements.

 Records for a sole-trader or partnership